ONElua/ONEMenu-for-PSVita/README.md

 Opens a submenu with a list of system apps.<br>
 **Triangle:**<br>
 Open Submenu:<br>

-	Uninstall		Allows to uninstall selected app/game.
+* Uninstall:		Allows to uninstall selected app/game.
-	Remove manual		Allows to eliminate the game/app manual.
+* Remove manual:	Allows to eliminate the game/app manual.
-	Switch app		Allows to move the selected app/game between the 3 available partitions (ux0-ur0-uma0).
+* Switch app:		Allows to move the selected app/game between the 3 available partitions (ux0-ur0-uma0).

-**Slides**					2 options:.<br>
+* Slides

-	Up: Clasic Menu style with mirrored icons and the category slides above the icons list.
+	- Original: Clasic Menu style with mirrored icons and the category slides above the icons list.
-	Down: Simple menu similar to PS4 with the category slide below, this option does not have the icons reflections.
+	- PS4 XMB: Simple menu similar to PS4 with the category slide below, this option does not have the icons reflections.

-**Show PICS**				Allows to show the selected game PIC in the submenu.<br>
+* Show PICS:		Allows to show the selected game PIC in the submenu.<br>

 ![header](screenshots/1MENUVITA3.png)